baruchgottesman/ai-case-study/README.md

-# Case Study Template for Splunk Inc.
+# Case Study of Splunk Inc.

 ## Overview and Origin